-- you might next want to do a confirmation test, monitoring only the ID that you believe is sending the msg (ATMT#), or only the ID that the msg is destined for (ATMR#).
+- you might next want to do a confirmation test, monitoring only the ID that you believe is sending the msg (

-i think what is happening is a side-effect of mechanical switches known as contact bounce or chatter. i later confirmed that holding down a switch sends regular timed repeats of the msg, whereas a quick press can send from 1 to 3 msgs in quick succession. this helps confirm my conclusion of bounce.
+i think what is happening is a side-effect of mechanical switches known as contact bounce or chatter. i later saw that holding down a switch sends regular timed repeats of the msg, whereas a quick press can send from 1 to 3 msgs in rapid succession. this reinforces my suspicion of bounce.

 for all of the examples so far i’ve been working with the a SAE J1850 type bus. the msg structure and sample commands should work with most other protocols except CAN-Bus. you may have already inferred part of the msg structure:

 3 byte header + up to 7 data bytes + checksum

 the ELM327 reports the msgs in hex, so they look like this (where PP = priority, RR = receiver ID, TT = transmitter ID, DD = data, CC = checksum):

 PP RR TT DD DD DD DD DD DD DD CC

 the msg structure for CAN is just a bit different, and the ELM327 has an entire set of commands specifically for working that protocol. check out the datasheet for complete info on msg structures and all the possible commands.

 - walkthrough of a much more complex data gathering/analysis exercise (CAN-Bus, Mini Cooper)